 This model is famous for being the first Daytona with an Oyster case fitted with screw-down pushers and a screw-down crown for improved water resistance.
 The Daytona 6240 was produced as a prototype, so they were made in smaller quantities.

 The current selling price of a Rolex Daytona 6240 starts at $85,000.
-However, prices can easily reach double or triple that for collectible variants such as “Solo” dials.
-Vintage Daytona 6240 with Paul Newman dials are extraordinarily rare and selling prices start at $500,000 but go well beyond that.
+However, prices can easily reach double or triple that for collectible variants such as “Solo” dials (with no “Cosmograph” or “Daytona” text).
+Vintage Daytona 6240’s with Paul Newman dials are extraordinarily rare and you can expect prices over $300,000 for those.

 More Rolex Pricing Guides: